Paazlis/Roblox/Packages/Sampluy/README.md

 	PlatoSecret = "", -- Your PlatoBoost Secret Key

 	-- [2] Anti-Bypass / Global Secret Variable
 	Secret = "1234", -- This makes the script ONLY run from the key script.
-Even if they copy the original obfuscated script to bypass the key,they won't be able to!
+Even if they copy the original obfuscated script to bypass the key, they won't be able to!

 	-- [3] Scripts & Links
-	NoScriptURL = false, -- If you don't want to use the script URL, you can set this to true to want to disable the script from running on the client.
+	ShowScript = false, -- If you don't want to use the script URL, you can set this to false to want to disable the script from running on the client.
-	ScriptURL = "", -- The raw URL of your main script
+	ScriptURL = "", -- The raw URL of your main script.

 	-- [4] Social Media Settings (Set to true to show,false to hide) ShowDiscord = false,